cataclysmbnteam/Cataclysm-BN/doc/src/content/docs/en/mod/json/reference/creatures/mutations.md

                "active": false , // Will the target mutation start powered ( turn ON ).
                "moves": 100 // how many moves this costs. (default: 0) "enchantments": [ "MEP_INK_GLAND_SPRAY" ], // Applies this enchantment to the player.
 See magic.md and effects_json.md
+"allows_flight" : false, //Allows the user to fly (ascend/descend on air tiles, walk on air tiles) when active, using the defined cost. (default: false)
 "mutagen_target_modifier": 5         // Increases or decreases how mutations prefer to balance out when mutating from mutant toxins, negative values push the target value lower (default: 0)
 }
 ```